lewagon/data-engineering-setup/_partials/ubuntu_ansible_part1.md

 ### What is the playbook installing?

-This playbook is installing a few things, while the playbook is running, let's go through them:
+While this playbook is running, lets go through what is being installed and configured:
 - Updating system packages.
 Ubuntu uses the `APT` package manager.
 - Changing the default shell from **bash** to **zsh**, a more customizable shell that is extensible and looks great!
 - Installing the **Oh-My-ZSH** plugin for the **zsh** shell.
 We'll use it a bit later to add some quality of life plugins and extensions for `zsh`.